hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 ![](../images/3/6.png)

 <!-- Pieni huomio JSON-muodossa palautettavasta datasta. -->
-Quick observation about data send in the JSON format.
+Next, let's take a quick look at the data sent in the JSON format.

 <!-- Aiemmassa, pelkkää Nodea käyttämässä versiossa, jouduimme muuttamaan palautettavan datan json-muotoon metodilla _JSON.stringify_: -->
-In the earlier version where we were only using Node, we had to transform the data into the JSON format with the _JSON.stringify__ method:
+In the earlier version where we were only using Node, we had to transform the data into the JSON format with the _JSON.stringify_ method:

 ```js
 response.end(JSON.stringify(notes))
 ```

 <!-- Expressiä käytettäessä tämä ei ole tarpeen, sillä muunnos tapahtuu automaattisesti. -->
-With express this is no longer required, because this transformation happens automatically.
+With express, this is no longer required, because this transformation happens automatically.

 <!-- Kannattaa huomata, että [JSON](https://en.wikipedia.org/wiki/JSON) on merkkijono, eikä Javascript-olio kuten muuttuja _notes_. -->
 It's worth noting, that [JSON](https://en.wikipedia.org/wiki/JSON) is a string, and not a JavaScript object like the value assigned to _notes_.